Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 #6 Hang Galleries of Former Students’ Work: You know those folders full of amazing blackout poetry, one-pagers, hexagonal thinking webs, and papers you’ve got in your file cabinet?
 Pull them out and put them up!
 The day you’re introducing one-pagers, surround students with one-pagers of the past!
 The day you’re creating digital blackout poetry, hang up last year’s highlights.
 Then make room for your current students’ best work on the line as it starts coming in.

 #7 Use it as a Digital Bookshelf: Are you short on physical classroom books?
 Try hanging printed book covers across your Cordel, with QR codes linking to the ebook or audiobook checkout page either on the backs or underneath the covers.
 Students who want to check out one of your books can grab it from the cordel and scan the QR code, then hang it back up.
+I hope you liked this Ways to use La Literatura de Cordel.

 #8 Use it to Highlight what’s important to Students: Giving students space to bring their own interests and dreams into the classroom is always a good thing.
 Early in the year you might invite students to bring in postcards from places they’ve been, photographs of them feeling happy, or quotes they love to hang on your cordel.

 #9 Use it for 6 Word Memoirs: Start by hanging a single six word memoir in the middle of your cordel, Ernest Hemingway’s “For Sale: baby shoes, never worn.”
 Then invite students to create their own and hang them up.
 From there, you could have them select another memoir from the line, using it as inspiration for a short story project.
 Or grab two and write a dialogue between the two characters they imagine behind the memoirs.
 You get the idea!
+You might like this product on TPT.

 #10 Use it to Teach Sketchnotes: Are you intrigued by the sketchnotes method, and want to help your students integrate visual note-taking?
 Awesome!
 Your Cordel can be a great tool for this.
 Sylvia Duckworth has dozens of pages of icons students can use in their sketchnotes – hanging these up would be a great place to start.
 Students could borrow a page of icons anytime to help them sketchnote, then hang them back up.
 As students start to create sketchnotes they like, they could hang up their work for a day or two to let others see their styles.
 You could also print cool sketchnote examples from places like the sketchnotes hashtag on Instagram or from Mike Rohde’s (sketchnotes inventor) public collection on Flickr.